Skip to main content

 "Cymboyton's eldest son had appealed to Abner at Philadelphia for help, but Abner's choice of teachers was most unfortunate in that they turned out to be unyielding and uncompromising.
 These teachers sought to make their religion dominant over the other beliefs.
 They never suspected that the oft-referred-to lectures of the caravan conductor had been delivered by Jesus himself."
 (134:6.16)

-If the Urmia lectures had survived in writing the way the Sermon on the Mount survived in Matthew, the entire course of Christian history would be different.
-We would not have spent two thousand years arguing about whose tradition has the franchise on Christ.
-He had already taught, with maximum clarity and over twenty-four lectures, that no tradition has any such franchise.
+The loss is hard to overstate.
+Had the Urmia lectures survived in writing the way the Sermon on the Mount survived in Matthew, the entire course of Christian history would read differently.
+We would not have spent two thousand years arguing about whose tradition holds the franchise on Christ, because the Master had already taught, across twenty-four lectures and with maximum clarity, that no tradition holds any such franchise.
 God alone is spirit sovereign.
-We did not have those words because the room that received them did not preserve them.
+We did not have those words for two millennia because the room that received them refused, in the end, to live by the rule that had made it possible.
+The midwayers preserved what they could.
+Section 134:4 is what we have, and it is enough.

 VII.
 The Invitation